Create your auth token and configure Sentry

 3

-Copy and paste your auth token
+Copy your auth token

 4